 Step 3: Pull the right loop tight

-Step 4: The remaining loop is what will be fastened on your object
+Step 4: Fasten the remaining loop on your object

 When weighted, the loop will tighten up over the object.

-Step 5: When you no longer need to fasten to the object, take the loop off and pull either end of the rope
+Step 5: To unfasten to the object, take the loop off

 The Trucker’s Hitch

-Step 1: Hitch one end of your rope to a point (Perhaps use one of the hitches you just learned!)
+Step 1: Hitch one end of your paracord to a point

 Step 2: Make a loop in the line outside your initial tie-down point